IT Project Manager Interview Questions

-IT Project Managers handle the supervision of Information Technology projects across different departments.
+IT project managers handle the supervision of information technology projects across different departments.
 These projects can include anything from a software upgrade to creating an entirely new application in order to support critical business functions.
-Project Management tasks include managing various IT teams, managing project finances, reporting on status to senior leaders and making sure that all related tasks and initiatives are done in a timely manner.
+Project management tasks include managing various IT teams, managing project finances, reporting on status to senior leaders, and making sure all related tasks and initiatives are done in a timely manner.

-The role of an IT Project Manager is extremely important as they provide strategic planning and integration of information technologies into the company as well as leading project teams for optimal effectiveness.
+The role of an IT project manager is extremely important as they provide strategic planning and integration of information technologies into the company as well as lead project teams for optimal effectiveness.

 IT project manager responsibilities may include:

 - Creating and managing project plans

-- Use project management tools to keep track of team progress.
+- Using project management tools to track team progress

-- Deliver progress reports to clients or management.
+- Delivering progress reports to clients or management

-- Advise various IT areas as it pertains to the project scope.
+- Advising various IT areas as it pertains to the project scope

-- Ensure projects are progressing on time and on budget.
+- Ensuring projects are progressing on time and on budget

-IT Project Managers are essential to making sure deadlines and quality of work is held to standard.
-In order to make sure that projects run smoothly, a skilled IT Project Manager will:
+IT project managers are essential to making sure both deadlines and the quality of work is held to a particular standard.
+In order to ensure projects run smoothly, a skilled IT project manager will:

 - Communicate effectively with other team members